ishkanan/pytooth/README.md

 ## Packages: Python
 **Package** | **Description**
 --- | ---
-coverage | Coverage reporter for Nose, when automated tests eventually get written dbus-python | DBus library.
-Could not use [pydbus](https://github.com/LEW21/pydbus) due to issues with Unix socket interpretation/translation nose | Test framework/runner pyaudio | Interface to the [PortAudio](http://www.portaudio.com) application pygobject | Interface to the GTK framework setproctitle | Easy identification of app in process listings tornado | Asynchronous web/networking framework
+dbus-python | DBus library.
+Could not use [pydbus](https://github.com/LEW21/pydbus) due to issues with Unix socket interpretation/translation pyalsaaudio | Interface to ALSA pycairo | Wrapper for Cairo pygobject | Interface to the GTK framework setproctitle | Easy identification of app in process listings tornado | Asynchronous web/networking framework wheel | Required for project build

 ## Other
 Pytooth interfaces with a C-based SBC codec library called [libsbc](https://www.kernel.org/pub/linux/bluetooth/sbc-1.2.tar.xz) directly via Python **ctypes**.
 This allows for fast and reliable decoder code when using A2DP.
 The source code comes bundled with Pytooth and is built during installation.